aliyatang/aliyaBlog/_posts/2023-10-30-U9-Inheritance.md

 ---

 ## 9.1 Superclasses and Subclasses
-> A hierarchy of classes is created, extending attributes into subclasses of information (ie. Automobile --> Trucks and Sedans --> Ford, BMW, Nissan, Toyota).
+> hierarchy of classes is created, extending attributes into subclasses of information (ie. Automobile --> Trucks and Sedans --> Ford, BMW, Nissan, Toyota).

 ### Pre-Requisites